SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/create.md

     > [!NOTE]
     > You can leave this field empty if you do not want to send the message to anyone, but then you must enter the contact in the **Contacts** field in the **Properties** tab.

-3. Optional: Click the **Cc/Bcc** button on the far right to add contacts as copy or blind copy.
+3. Optional: Click **Cc/Bcc** to add contacts as copy or blind copy.

 4. Go to the **Properties** tab and enter request information like title, [category][10], priority and status.
 See [Properties](#properties).